Hujanen91/Project_1_Red_Dead_Redemption_2/README.md

 ### Version Control

-The site was created using the Visual Studio code editor and pushed to github to the remote repository ‘tacos-travels’.
+The site was created using the Codeanywhere editor and pushed to github to the remote repository ‘Code_Institute_Project_1’.

 The following git commands were used throughout development to push code to the remote repo: